viperML/neohome/content/blog/nix-dev/index.md

 }
 ```

-And modify your `.envrc` to create the venv created by poetry:
+And modify your `.envrc` to use the venv created by poetry:

 ```bash
 use flake